shaunmccready/study-group-java-api/README.md

 These groups can then schedule meetings, and each group member can indicate whether they are attending the meeting or not.

+Context path /api/

+Running on port 8080

+Build project in command line using: `mvn clean install`

+To run the project from the project's root: `mvn spring-boot:run` or `java -jar ./target/study-group-meetings-api.jar`